 1. Keyword Research

 Before you can organize, you need to start with keywords!
 There are subscription-based keyword research services available.
-But you can also get valuable research data with the Google Keyword Tool (free) or WordStream’s Free Keyword Tool to start compiling a database of relevant keywords:
+But you can also get valuable research data with the Google Keyword Planner (free) or WordStream’s Free Keyword Tool to start compiling a database of relevant keywords: